Bishop and Laplacian Comparison Theorems on Three Dimensional Contact Subriemannian Manifolds with Symmetry: Subriemannian Geometry

 where the infimum is taken over all horizontal curves which start from $x$ and end at $y$.

 The horizontal curves which realize the infimum in (\ref{CCdistance}) are called length minimizing geodesics.
-From now on all manifolds are assumed to be complete with respect to a given subriemannian distance.
-It means that given any two points on the manifold, there is at least one geodesic joining them.
+From now on all manifolds are assumed to be a complete metric space with respect to a given subriemannian distance.
+In particular, a version of Hopf-Rinow theorem for subriemannian manifolds (\cite{BeRi}) guarantees that there is at least one geodesic joining any two given points.

 Next we discuss the geodesic equation in the subriemannian setting.
 Let $\alpha$ be a covector in the cotangent space $T^*_xM$ at the point $x$.
 By nondegeneracy of the metric $g$, we can define a vector $v$ in the distribution $\Delta_x$ such that $g(v,\cdot)$ coincides with $\alpha(\cdot)$ on $\Delta_x$.
 The subriemannian Hamiltonian $H$ corresponding to the subriemannian metric $g$ is defined by